fdu logo@pyyupsk/fdu - Faster Date-Time Utility

 day()

-Gets the day of the week (0-6, where 0 = Sunday).
+Gets or sets the day of the week (0-6, where 0 = Sunday).

 .day(): number

-const date = fdu('2024-01-15'); // Monday
+const date = fdu("2024-01-15"); // Monday

 date.day(); // 1

-const sunday = fdu('2024-01-14');
+const sunday = fdu("2024-01-14");

 sunday.day(); // 0

-const saturday = fdu('2024-01-20');
+const saturday = fdu("2024-01-20");

 saturday.day(); // 6